 Our main production brewery opened in 2009 and is located in the heart of downtown New Albany at 415 Bank Street.
-At BSB, David Pierce and Josh Hill brew, keg and bottle NABC’s biggest sellers and seasonals for both on-premise consumption and local distribution.
+At NABC Cafe & Brewhouse, Josh Hill – Head of Brewing Operations – and team brew, keg, and bottle NABC’s biggest sellers and seasonals for both on-premise consumption and local distribution.

 Following are a handful of signposts on our journey from back then, until right now.
 We at NABC are longtime lovers of beer, food and pub culture.
 We live and love our working lives, and when you stop by, we hope you enjoy our world as much as we do.

 The O’Connell family transforms a failing Noble Roman’s franchise off Grant Line Road at 3312 Plaza Drive on New Albany’s north side into a perky independent pizzeria called Sportstime Pizza.

 Rich O’s BBQ is added in the same building, on the other side of a common kitchen shared by it and Sportstime Pizza.
 Amy O’Connell is the operator of Rich O’s.

 Rich O’s BBQ is redubbed Rich O’s Public House when Roger Baylor joins the business.
 From this point forward, there is a conscious decision to move the Public House’s beer program onto ever higher ground, away from the typical slavish allegiance to mass-market American beer, and to fully embrace the revolution of better beer in bottled and draft form.